sunny7899/devops/aws.md

 always stop/terminate the service that you start

 s3 - create bucket / storage here
+aws s3 mb s3://your-bucket-name

 cloudfront - used as cdn - used in combination with s3 - add static content here

 RDS - database service -> new db - select database type -> postgresql

-lambda service - functuon - geberally for loogging
+lambda service - function - generally for logging

 aws marketplace service -